Real Madrid lose in troubled Catalonia — Nigeria Today

 “We still have a chance but we need to play better and work harder.
 Madrid are always obliged to win.”

+Stuani had a huge chance to make the game safe when chipped the ball beyond Casilla and wide of the far post.

-The post Real Madrid lose in troubled Catalonia appeared first on The Independent Uganda:.
+The post Real Madrid lose in troubled Catalonia appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research